 Requires regular cleaning

 The Breville Barista Express is versatile, long-lasting, and stylish.
 While there might be a small learning curve involved, it's easy to brew rich espresso shots with the café-worthy group head.
 A built-in steam wand allows for delicious lattes and cappuccinos.
-In fact, the wand is so advanced you can even make microfoam designs on top of your drink like a real barista.
+In fact, the wand is so advanced that you can even make microfoam designs on top of your drink like a real barista.
 "Microfoam is basically thousands or millions of very small bubbles that form through the steaming process," says Paulo Asi.
 "If you're trying to make microfoam at home, be sure to heat up the milk first, then run the milk frother.
 It won’t work if it’s not heated up."

 The bean grinder uses conical burrs, so it's stronger and more consistent than a steel blade grinder.
 There's also an easy-to-use dial that lets you choose the coarseness of your grind, which you typically want on the finer side for espresso.

 The Barista Express is fairly expensive, but the quality justifies the price.
-The item has received glowing comments from thousands of happy customers, as well as in our product testing review.
+The item has received glowing comments from thousands of happy customers, as well as among our testing crew.
+One of our testers said the machine made excellent espresso drinks with a rich crema every single time.